-TERMS OF THE NOTES

-Notes offered \$90,000,000 principal amount of Zero Coupon Convertible Senior Notes due 2023.
+TERMS OF THE NOTES Notes offered \$90,000,000 principal amount of Zero Coupon Convertible Senior Notes due 2023.
 Maturity date July 14, 2023.
 Principal Amount The notes have a principal amount at maturity of \$1,000.
 Interest.
 Interest on the notes is zero unless specified defaults under the registration rights agreement occur.
-See "Description of the Notes-Registration Rights" on page 42.

-The notes are our senior unsecured obligations and will rank equally in right of payment with all of our other existing and future unsecured and unsubordinated indebtedness.
+See "Description of the Notes-Registration Rights" on page 41.
+Ranking The notes are our senior unsecured obligations and will rank equally in right of payment with all of our other existing and future unsecured and unsubordinated indebtedness.
 The notes rank senior to any of our subordinated indebtedness.
-At March 31, 2004, we had no outstanding senior indebtedness (other than the notes) and we had total liabilities of approximately \$116,131,000 million.
+At September 30, 2003, we had no outstanding senior indebtedness (other than the notes) and we had total liabilities of approximately \$109.9 million.
 The notes are not guaranteed by any of our subsidiaries and, accordingly, will be effectively subordinated to the indebtedness and other liabilities of our subsidiaries, including trade payables.
-As of March 31, 2004, our subsidiaries had no outstanding indebtedness, other than trade debt.
-As of March 31, 2004, the trade debt of our subsidiaries was \$.3 million.
+As of September 30, 2003, our subsidiaries had no outstanding indebtedness, other than intercompany indebtedness and trade debt.
+As of September 30, 2003, the total intercompany indebtedness of our subsidiaries was \$351,000 and the trade debt of our subsidiaries was \$855,000.
+Conversion.
 The notes are convertible at the option of the holders at any time on or prior to maturity into shares of our common stock at a conversion price of \$44.76 per share, which is equal to a conversion rate of 22.3414 shares per \$1,000 principal amount of notes.
 The conversion rate is subject to adjustment.
-See "Description of the Notes-Conversion Rights" on page 33.

-We may redeem all or a portion of the notes for cash at any time on or after July 14, 2008, at 100% of the principal amount of the notes if (i) the closing price of our common stock as reported on the Nasdaq National Market for each of the 30 consecutive trading days prior to such time was at least 130% of the conversion price or (ii) at such time at least 90% of the initial aggregate principal amount of the notes have been converted, repurchased or redeemed.
+See "Description of the Notes-Conversion Rights" on page 32.
+Redemption We may redeem all or a portion of the notes for cash at any time on or after July 14, 2008, at 100% of the principal amount of the notes if (i) the closing price of our common stock as reported on the Nasdaq National Market for each of the 30 consecutive trading days prior to such time was at least 130% of the conversion price or (ii) at such time at least 90% of the initial aggregate principal amount of the notes have been converted, repurchased or redeemed.
 See "Description of the Notes-Redemption at the Option of the Company."

-Unless the notes have been previously redeemed, repurchased and cancelled, or converted, each holder shall have the right, at such holder's option, to require us to repurchase all (or any portion of the principal amount thereof which is \$1,000 or any integral multiple thereof) of such holder's notes, on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount thereof.
+Repurchase at option of holder Unless the notes have been previously redeemed, repurchased and cancelled, or converted, each holder shall have the right, at such holder's option, to require us to repurchase all (or any portion of the principal amount thereof which is \$1,000 or any integral multiple thereof) of such holder's notes, on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount thereof.
 See "Description of the Notes-Repurchase at the Option of the Holder."

+Sinking fund